Cyp9715/DeleteNewline/README.md

 perhaps the last function is most useful.

 Text with Newline removed is located on your 'clipboard'.
 You can check it by using the Win + V key or Ctrl + V key.

+## matter under consideration.
+If there are no problems outside of development(Rule), willing to connect translators such as Google, Papago, and Bing directly to the program.
+(Probably not the way to implement it using the API.)